digimakergo/doc/index.md

 nav_order: 0
 ---

-## Welcome to Digimaker CMF documentation site.
+## Welcome to Digimaker CMF documentation

 Digimaker can be used to develop websites, web application, or just provide content service without specific client, or embed to another system to host content related feature.